Vulnerabilities detected by Azure Active Directory Identity Protection

 This vulnerability helps you identify unmanaged cloud apps in your organization.

-We recommend that your organization deploy Cloud App Discovery to discover unmanaged cloud applications, and to manage these applications using Azure Active Directory.
+We recommend to deploy Cloud App Discovery to discover unmanaged cloud applications, and to manage these applications using Azure Active Directory.

-For more details, see Finding unmanaged cloud applications with Cloud App Discovery.
+For more information, see Finding unmanaged cloud applications with Cloud App Discovery.

 Security Alerts from Privileged Identity Management